mitchellrj/hue_exporter/README.md

 ## Sensor metrics

-Each sensor metric is labelled with the friendly name, the model, the type, the product name, the manufacturer name, and the unique ID.
+Each sensor metric is labelled with the friendly name, the model, the type, the product name, the manufacturer name, the unique ID and the device ID (for motion sensor components).
+The device ID is a truncated version of the unique ID, that may be used to group the individual sensors that make up a single physical device.

 * `hue_sensor_value`: value varies depending on the `type` of the sensor.
 For switches, it's the value of the last button pressed; for daylight and presence sensors it's a `0` or `1` representing false or true values; for the temperature sensor it's hundredths of a degree celsius; for the light level sensor it's Lux.
 * `hue_sensor_battery`: battery level percentage (0 for sensors that have no battery)